fr0gs/hugo-esteban-blog/site/content/posts/routing-in-javascript.md

 Originally web applications consisted in interconnected html documents that one could navigate through links between them.
 Every time a user clicked a link on a website a new  document would be generated in the server and sent back to the browser to be rendered in their screen.

 Around the year 2005 the term *Single-Page Application (SPA)* became popular.
 Said term encompassed a new way or architecting websites to make them behave more like desktop applications: snappy, with graphical animations and smooth transitions between links.
-This was achieved by taking advantagse of javascript, html & css, as new APIs became available to give the browser more native-like capabilities.
+This was achieved by taking advantage of javascript, html & css, as new APIs became available to give the browser more native-like capabilities.

 **SPAs** are based on a single document model.
 This means that web applications' lifespan happens on a single html page, along with the transitions between the different views.
 But since links no longer imply the fetching and generation of a new document, how are those transitions modelled? they are achieved by using a **router**.